113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 ```
 ibmcloud sl file access-list 12345678 --sortby id
 ```
+{: codeblock}

 This command lists all hosts that are authorized to access volume with ID `12345678` and sorts them by ID.

 ## ibmcloud sl file access-revoke
 {: #sl_file_access_revoke}

-Revoke authorization for hosts accessing a given volume.
+Revoke authorization for hosts that access a specific volume:
 ```
 ibmcloud sl file access-revoke VOLUME_ID [OPTIONS]
 ```